0x70b1a5/lugso/lessons/raw/091_auxiliary-verbs.md

 ---

+**buz vgov ivihir kur**

+`finish can DET.PROX-ACC 1SG`

+_I can do this._

+---

-**buz vgov ivihir NoWordFound:"1SG." huf yog vgov lugir godibso sotibso NoWordFound:"1SG."**
+**huf yog vgov lugir gu5liibso sotibso kur**

-`finish can DET.PROX-ACC 1SG. consume knowledge can blood-ACC deity-PL-GEN thought-PL-GEN 1SG.`
+`consume knowledge can blood-ACC deity_intelligent-PL-GEN thought-PL-GEN 1SG`

-_I can do this.
-I can learn the blood of the thoughts of the gods._
+_I can learn the blood of the thoughts of the gods._

 ### Questions

-**oh** attaches to the auxiliary when forming a question.
+**5ol5u** attaches to the auxiliary when forming a question.

-**huf yogi5 vgovoh sru3ir ivol lugso luk**
+**huf yogi5 vgovoh sru3ir yiy lugso ivol luk**

-`consume knowledge-CONJ.but can-INT referent-ACC DET.DIST blood-GEN 2SG`
+`consume knowledge-CONJ.but can-INT referent-ACC EMPH blood-GEN DET.DIST 2SG`

-_But can you learn what that blood portends?_
+_But can you learn what that blood truly means?_